ccdmb/predector/README.md

 I suggest storing these all in a folder and just copying the whole lot around.
 If you use Predector often, you'll likely re-build the environment fairly often.

-> * We've been having some teething problems with SignalP 6.
+> We've been having some teething problems with SignalP 6.
 Until this is resolved I've made installing and running it optional.
-> You don't absolutely have to install SignalP6, though I recommend you try to.
+> You don't have to install SignalP6, though I recommend you try to.

 ### 3. Build the conda environment or container

 We provide an install script that should install the dependencies for the majority of users.

-In the following command, substitute the assigned value of `ENVIRONMENT` for `conda`, `docker`, or `singularity` as suitable.
+In the following command, substitute the assigned value of `ENVIRONMENT` for `conda`, `mamba`, `docker`, or `singularity` as suitable.
 Make sure you're in the same directory as the proprietary source archives.
 If the names below don't match the filenames you have exactly, adjust the command accordingly.
 For singularity and docker container building you may be prompted for your root password (via `sudo`).